 Hephaistos is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Hephaistos as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

-Hephaistos orbits the sun every 1,159 days (3.17 years), coming as close as 0.35 AU and reaching as far as 3.97 AU from the sun.
+Hephaistos orbits the sun every 1,160 days (3.18 years), coming as close as 0.35 AU and reaching as far as 3.97 AU from the sun.
 Its orbit is highly elliptical.
-Hephaistos is about 5.7 kilometers in diameter, making it larger than most asteroids, comparable in size to the San Francisco Bay.
+Hephaistos is about 5.7 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the San Francisco Bay.

 Hephaistos's orbit is 0.12 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Hephaistos has 7 close approaches predicted in the coming decades:

 |Date||Distance from Earth (km)||Velocity (km/s)|